basepr1me/web-client/README.md

 Free Bee web client
 ===================
 This is the JavaScript-based web client for Free Bee.
+This index.html file is customized as a minimal UI with some bug fixes and tweaks for me and my wife, who play daily.

 What is Free Bee?
 -----------------